 Imagine repeating this multiple times if you have multiple instances of servers to manage.
 Such codeÂ bureaucracy isÂ not only unproductive, it takes up valuable time which a skilled System Administrator can otherwise spend on scaling the application’s infrastructure or on helping application developers to improve their code quality .

 The solution is to automate these mundane configuration tasks in a set of fabric scripts and this also has the benefit of ensuring consistency throughout the team; and then empower various senior developers in the team (who also have root access) to get a new user added in, in 5 seconds flat.

 Are you looking for a team of UI/UX designers and hackers to help you create your iPhone, Android or Web App?
-If you are, you can find out more about Odeon Consulting Group and get in touch with our kick*ss team!
+If you are, drop me a note and I will see how I can help you.

 Drop me a note and I will get back to you as soon as I can.